 Artists are lodged in the main house or another residence nearby.
 Residents have private bedrooms and use of the large and well-equipped kitchen, library, and other living quarters.
 A housekeeper cleans the house weekly, but each resident is responsible for daily maintenance of shared facilities and of their private studio spaces.

 As a participant, you are considered a guest in an historic private home maintained for the use and comfort of the artists who are invited to live and work on the island.
 For this reason, you are expected to maintain and return the home and its contents in the same condition as at the beginning of your stay.

 As a resident, you are responsible for your own breakfast and lunch; arrangements are made for delivery of shared evening meals for residents; everyone takes part in preparation and cleanup of meals in the shared facilities.
 You may also establish your own account at The Cranberry Island General Store, which is stocked with essentials.
-Mainland groceries also make deliveries to the daily island ferries.
+Mainland groceries can also make deliveries to the daily island ferries.
 There are two island cafes providing coffee, pastries and homemade lunches.
 Occasional communal dinners at the Main House are planned throughout the residency.

 The island: Although the summer population of the island swells to hundreds of part-time residents and summer vacationers, artist residents should be aware that island life means they must be resourceful and comfortable on their own in fairly isolated circumstances.
-If arrangements have been made, a caretaker or staff person meets residents at the dock and transports them to the Foundation.
+If arrangements have been made, a caretaker or staff person will meet residents at the dock and transport them to the Foundation.
 Bringing a car onto the island is not recommended and requires a deposit to the Town of Cranberry Isles in addition to a barging fee.
 The island is small enough to explore on foot, and bicycles and a wheeled cart for groceries are available for residents use.
 The Cranberry Explorer provides transportation on the main road.